-- CU Boulder GSC: a CU resource for services and information.
+- The Pride Office at CU Boulder: a CU resource for services and information.

 - International Lesbian and Gay Association: a worldwide federation of national and local groups dedicated to achieving equal rights for lesbian, gay, bisexual and transgendered people everywhere; offers a country-by-country world survey of the legal position of LGBT people.
 (Keep in mind that not all countries offer a safe environment for openly gay people).

 - The International LGBTQ+ Travel Association: IGLTA is to provide information and resources for LGBTQ+ travelers and expand LGBTQ+ tourism globally by demonstrating its significant social and economic impact.

 - NAFSA: Association of International Educators Rainbow Special Interest Group: extensive information for gay, lesbian, bisexual or transgendered students interested in studying abroad including a comprehensive list of related links and bibliography; if you only have time for one Web site, this is the one.

 - Out Traveler: This webpage is a resource for GLBTQI travelers.
 This webpage has articles, city guides, and information on bars, restaurants and clubs all over the world.